Arcandrus/mtg-forum/README.md

 </details>

 ## Edit & Delete
-If the author of a post or comment is looking at thier own content, there will be two control buttons displayed, one for editing and one for deleting.
+If the author of a post or comment is looking at their own content, there will be two control buttons displayed, one for editing and one for deleting.
 These only appear on content the logged in user has created themselves.

-When clicked the edit button overwrites the element content with a summernote edit form that allows the content to be editted and saved.
+When clicked the edit button overwrites the element content with a SummerNote edit form that allows the content to be edited and saved.

 <details>
    <summary>Edit Post</summary>